(309) 555-0100

 When fan replacement becomes the likely request

-If your property already has a radon mitigation system and something has changed — the fan sounds different, there's no vibration, a warning indicator shifted, or a recent radon test came back elevated — fan replacement is probably the more specific request.
+If your property already has a radon mitigation system and something has changed — the fan sounds different, vibration increased, weak airflow is suspected, the fan appears stopped, the system pressure indicator changed, or a recent radon test came back elevated — fan replacement is probably the more specific request.
 The first step is being able to describe what you're noticing so a local provider can evaluate it without starting from scratch.

 02